Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/create-a-mv.md

 To create a new MV, POST the loyalty program member's account details to the loyalty program's MV service and sign the request with your app credentials.
 In sandbox mode, the LCP never communicates with the loyalty program.
 All operations are simulated.
 The LCP simulates different success and failure responses depending on the parameters sent when creating a MV.

 Authenticating a member requires a specific set of fields, defined by the specific loyalty program you wish to communicate with.
 For example, some loyalty programs may require a member ID and password, while others require a member ID, last name, and password.
-To keep things simple for now, the LCP currently only interacts with loyalty programs that require first name, last name, and member ID or first name, last name, member ID, and password.

 #### Parameters